 Such renting is considered as a supply of services and thus would attract tax.

 GST will be applicable when the rental income from commercial leasing is beyond Rs.20 lakhs.
 When you rent out a residential property for residential purpose, it is exempt from GST.
+Here, you are not renting out your property for any service purposes but only for residential use.
+Hence, there is no GST on residential property for residential usage.
 Any other type of lease or renting out of immovable property for business would attract GST at 18%, as it would be treated as a supply of service.
 This includes leasing out commercial and residential property for commercial purposes, either fully or partially.
 After GST was implemented, the threshold limit for GST has been increased to Rs.20 lakh from Rs.10 lakh.
 This helps many landlords to stay out of the GST ambit.

 The GST applicability is not decided by the nature of the property but by the purpose for which it is used.
 If you live in Delhi and have a property in Chennai that is rented out to a listed company for use as guest house, then such a transaction will be leviable to GST if the rental income exceeds Rs.20 lakhs per annum.
 Here the use of the house is as a guest house, which is a commercial usage.